AP Seminar

 This will be the first year that Ms. Noah has instructed AP Seminar, and she is thrilled about the opportunity!

 Outside of work, Ms. Noah enjoys traveling {favorite international destinations include Florence, St. Malo (France), Innsbruck (Austria), Copenhagen and Paris}.
-Looking ahead, she is planning an upcoming school trip to the south of France as well as the Swiss Alps in the summer of 2025.
+Looking ahead, she is planning an upcoming school trip to Central Europe (Poland, Slovakia, Hungary, Austria and the Czech Republic) in the summer of 2027.
 So far, she has been to the following European countries: Italy, France, the United Kingdom (including England, Wales, Scotland), Ireland, Germany, Austria, Switzerland, Liechtenstein, Denmark, Norway, Sweden, Croatia and Slovenia.
 While Ms. Noah is a great lover of history and European studies, she also loves pop culture, reading, writing, swimming and knitting.
-Ms. Noah is also a very proud 'pawrent' to Emmy (4 years old) and Daisy (10 months old at this writing)
+Ms. Noah is also a very proud 'pawrent' to Emmy (5 years old) and Daisy (1 year old)